 - Research must be lab/bench science, experimental, theoretical (e.g. theoretical physics), or involve a computational component.
 Readings and literature searches may be part of the project but not the primary component.

-- Mentors must have a faculty appointment, and this can be in any department in the Science Division, as well as in Psychological and Brain Sciences, Engineering, and the Dartmouth Medical School.
+- Research mentors must have a faculty appointment, and this can be in any department in the Science Division, as well as in Psychological and Brain Sciences, Engineering, and the Geisel School of Medicine.